pjaskulski/scans-and-transcriptions/README.md

 In some scans, manual reading of text can be facilitated by image filters, the following filters are available: negative and contrast (the screenshot below shows the negative filter used).

 ![Screen](/doc/screen_scan_transcript_filtr.png)

+Project carried out at the Digital History Lab of the Institute of History of the Polish Academy of Sciences [https://ai.ihpan.edu.pl](https://ai.ihpan.edu.pl).